Its All In Your Head: Borderline Personality Disorder and the Brain

 This means when people with Borderline Personality Disorder, experience an emotion, they do so more intensely than the general population, and the ‘cooling down’ period takes much longer.

-Latin for ‘seahorse’ the hippocampus is a pair of horseshoe shaped tubes located in left and right hemisphere of the brain.
-Associated with long and short-term memory, spatial-orientation, and most importantly emotional reactions it is the body’s data processor.
-This means, when an event is relayed via the visual cortex, the hippocampus decides the correct emotional response.
-Flight or Fight.
+Latin for ‘seahorse’ the hippocampus is a pair of seahorse shaped tubes located in left and right hemisphere of the brain.
+Associated with long and short-term memory, spatial-orientation, and most importantly emotional reactions, it is the body’s data processor.
+This means, when an enviromental event is relayed via the visual cortex, the hippocampus decides the correct emotional response.
+Approach or avoidance.

 For people with Borderline Personality Disorder, the hippocampus is in a state of continuous hyperarousal.
 Uncoordinated and dysfunctional, it consistently misinterprets threats, and relays faulty messages back to the amygdala.